fozagtx/filecursor/README.md

 **Decentralized Storage** - Permanent storage on Filecoin network

-**Dataset Generation** - Custom synthetic data for ML training and testing
+**Synthik Dataset Generation** - Custom synthetic data for ML training and testing powered by Synthik Labs

 ## How It Works